 Default SmartArt is using PPT template palette.
 Chances are you are using one of the default Microsoft Office color sets.
 However, they are not very bright.
 The result is a monotonous diagrams color.
 To create more engaging visuals, use a more vivid set of colors.
 Either select a better Office palette, adapt it, or create your own.

 Design tip: Avoid using preset styles with strong gradients and 3D bevels.
 They look pretty obsolete and are less readable.
 I recommend using flat shapes (1st style in PPT SmartArt styles), to get a modern look.

 You can set the colors of SmartArt manually, one shape by shape.
 If you have your logo book, add colors from there to create a consistent presentation with your brand.

 You can also get our color palette, where we added modern violet, fresh green, and yellow colors.
 Get it from our free Creative Shapes template. and using that file, create SmartArt.
 It will have the same color as the examples above.

 Adding a thematic icon symbol to each item of the diagram will help you create professional atypical infographics.

-I have put together a list of a dosen of abstract business Concept Icons Ideas.
-Check it to see what symbols to use to illustrate concepts like strategy, innovation, flexibility, deadline or risk:
+I have put together a list of a dozen of abstract business Concept Icons Ideas.
+Check it to see what symbols to use to illustrate concepts like strategy, innovation, flexibility, deadline, or risk:

 Design tip: stick to one style of icons, don’t mix various styles such as handdrawn and flat symbols.
 Remember good design is about being consistent and readable.

-If you have any slide design question, leave it in comments or contact me directly, I’d love to share my experience.
+If you have any slide design questions, leave them in the comments or contact me directly, I’d love to share my experience.